 With mobile telephones and some computer software, it is possible to use spoken language to communicate a conversation in real time, as if one is face-to-face with another person.
 However, it is currently more common to use written communication as the primary means of computer-mediated communication (Ofcom, 2008), although it is also possible to switch between these two forms or use both simultaneously.
 This form of electronic discourse can be “synchronous” (i.e., taking place in real time, as in an online chat room) or “asynchronous” (i.e., taking place with a time delay, as in e-mail; Johnson, 2008).
 The nature of language in this written communication is heavily dependent on the service being used and the recipient of the information.
 For example, e-mails may resemble a traditional letter or they may more closely resemble written speech, similar to that used in a real-time online chat room (Baron 1998; Crystal, 2006).
 It is therefore interesting to consider whether different language and literacy skills are required for this alternative communication method, or whether existing skills can simply be adapted.

-Technology and Language Development
+Digital Technology and Language Development

 Concept of Technology

 Technology is a body of knowledge devoted to creating tools, processing actions and the extracting of materials.
 The term ‘Technology” is wide, and everyone has their way of understanding its meaning.
 We use technology to accomplish various tasks in our daily lives, in brief; we can describe technology as products and processes used to simplify our daily lives.
 We use technology to extend our abilities, making people the most crucial part of any technological system.